MyEtherWallet/knowledge-base/source/_posts/en/getting-started/back-to-the-basics.md

 ---
-title: "Back to the Basics: 10 Tips for Beginners"
+title: "Back to the Basics: 10 MEW Tips for Ethereum Beginners"

 date: 2018-06-01 00:01:00
 tags: